 If symptoms persist or worsen despite these simple steps, you may need a course of antibiotics to treat the infection.

 Some UTIs will require a course of antibiotics before symptoms clear up.
-If a UTI is indicated based on your symptoms and the analysis of your urine dipstick in the Velieve test kit, a medical professional will provide a prescription for antibiotics.
+If treatment is indicated based on your symptoms and the analysis of your urine dipstick in the Velieve test kit, a medical professional can provide a prescription for antibiotics.